dinoboards/ez80-for-rc/docs/index.md

 ### Disclaimer

-Please note that this is a kit, produced by a non-professional (me) for hackers, DIYers' and retro lovers, to tinker with.
-I will do my best to answer any support questions you may have.
+Please note that this is a kit, produced by a non-expert (me) for hackers, DIYers' and retro lovers, to tinker with.
+Please exercise caution and follow good safety practices.
+You will be working with sharp knives, a hot soldering iron, and small metal components.
+Be mindful of the risks involved in the build process.
+I will do my best to answer any questions you may have.

+This kit is provided as-is, with no guarantees or warranties.
+By assembling and using this kit, you acknowledge that you do so at your own risk.
+The creator cannot be held responsible for any damage, injury, or loss that may occur during the assembly or operation of this kit.